Mar 7, 2024 | Concentration Camp

 Choosing a Concentration Camp

 There are two main concentration camps near Berlin that you can visit: Sachsenhausen and Ravensbrück.
-While Sachsenhausen is open to the public, Ravensbrück is primarily a women’s concentration camp and its museum can only be visited on special occasions.
-Researching and selecting the most suitable camp based on your interests and availability is essential.
+Unlike Sachsenhausen camp Ravensbrück is mainly a women’s concentration camp and the museum is only open occasionally.
+It is therefore mandatory to conduct a research and identify the most appropriate camp to attend depending on camp’s interest and your availability.

 Planning Your Visit